lzubiaur/devlog/_posts/2017-11-06-go-mongodb.md

 The `Dockerfile` above specifies some `RUN` and `CMD` directives.

-The first `RUN` directive will run `go get` to download any package dependencies from our app.
+The first `RUN` directive will run `go get` to download any package dependencies defined by our app.
 The second `RUN` will actually build and install the application inside the container.
 The `CMD` defines our Go app as the default command to execute when the container starts.

-Finally our application container `golan-mongo` is run as follow.
+Finally our application container `golan-mongo` is launched as follow.
 Note the `--rm` option so the container is removed when the application exits.

 {% highlight shell %}